 Amid cheers and ships' sirens, Dame Pattie Menzies, wife of the Australian Prime Minister, launched at Belfast Mar 16 Britain's biggest passenger liner, Canberra, since the Queen Mary and Queen Elizabeth were built.

-Amid cheers and ships' sirens, Dame Pattie Menzies, wife of the Australian Prime Minister, launched at Belfast Mar 16 Britain's biggest passenger liner, Canberra, since the Queen Mary and Queen Elizabeth were built.
+Background: Amid cheers and ships' sirens, Dame Pattie Menzies, wife of the Australian Prime Minister, launched at Belfast Mar 16 Britain's biggest passenger liner, Canberra, since the Queen Mary and Queen Elizabeth were built.
 The Canberra, technically one of the world's most advanced liners at 45000 tons will operate between the UK and Australia.

 Although half the tonnage of the Queen Elizabeth, the Canberra will carry 2200 passengers - more than any other liner afloat.
 The ship's major feature is her streamline structure with a vast amount of superstructure in aluminum she is light and fast.

 Another distinctive feature when the Canberra is completed will be her twin funnels, sited well aft.
 The turbines are also towards the stern to give a 27-knot speed.
 She cost GBP15M to build.

 Over 25000 guests and dockers applauded as the ceremonial bottle of champagne smashed against the ship's bows for the launching.
 In a year's time, the Canberra, prototype for the future, will be ready to lead the British shipping challenge in the Pacific and in the words of the Queen on the occasion of the launching " a fresh link in the Commonwealth.